"Cherry Mocha" To "Chocolate Glazed": Why Everyone Wants A Brown Manicure

 Cherry Mocha

-On the heels of the "cherry lips" craze, "cherry mocha nails" — brown nails with a rich red undertone — have been surging in popularity, which many will credit to cozy sweaters and foliage.
-But Rodriguez says it's a specific aesthetic.
+Hot on the heels of the "cherry cola lips" craze, "cherry mocha nails" — brown nails with a rich red undertone — have been surging in popularity, which many will credit to cosy sweaters and foliage.
 "Everybody is into this Emily from The Devil Wears Prada aesthetic lately," she explains.

 AdvertisementADVERTISEMENT